Any doctor can diagnose, remove, and treat Endometriosis.

 And Whoopi spoke at another EFA Blossom Ball event

 I appreciate these women so very much for taking the time out of their busy schedules and speaking out about this disease.
-I wish all the gals (famous or regular gals like you and I), especially those with political influence, would do the same.

 Physical therapy may help improve Endometriosis pain, pelvic pain, and adhesion pain?

 There is a lot of claims, research, and studies out there that physical therapy can help improve pain and symptoms associated with Endometriosis and adhesions.
 More on this topic will follow in a few weeks on this blog.
-But there are many, many, MANY women and facilities stating that physical therapy has helped with their pain.
+But there are many, many, MANY patients and facilities stating that physical therapy has helped with their pain.
 Whether it be pelvic floor therapy, the Wurn technique, or other PT, it may be an avenue of treatment you may wish to pursue.
 Because it works for some women, but not all women, I’m classifying this as a theory.
 And will most certainly be looking more into it in the very near future.